+.
 A Heavy Sleeper.

-A boy in the service of Thomas Fawcett, of Gate, Eng., lately accompanied his mas-ter in shooting all day upon the moors, and on returning in the evening his master told him to make the best of his way home.
-The boy proceeded on foot, but being much fa-tigued, sat down and fell asleep.
-How long he remained in that situation was uncertain, as, when found, he was in his own bed asleep, and a neighbor passing on the road early next morning, found his clothes scat-tered in various directions, nearly half a mile off.
+A boy in the service of Thomas Fawcett, of Gate, Eng., lately accompanied his master in shooting all day upon the moors, and on returning in the evening his master told him to make the best of his way home.
+The boy proceeded on foot, but being much fatigued, sat down and fell asleep.
+How long he remained in that situation was uncertain, as, when found, he was in his own bed asleep, and a neighbor passing on the road early next morning, found his clothes scattered in various directions, nearly half a mile off.
 The account he gave was that he dreamed he had been at a neighbor's house, ate a good supper, after which he supposed he went to bed there.
-It appears he actu-ally walked three miles, though in a pro-found sleep the whole of the time, during which he stripped off his clothes and walked home naked, passed the gate and went up-stairs to bed, being the whole of the time asleep. tain, as, when found, he was in his own bed asleep.
+It appears he actually walked three miles, though in a profound sleep the whole of the time, during which he stripped off his clothes and walked home naked, passed the gate and went upstairs to bed, being the whole of the time asleep.

-Laws are apt to be like colwebs, which may catch small flies, but let wasps and hornets break through.
+Laws are apt to be like cobwebs, which may catch small files, but let wasps and hornets break through.

-Kindness is stowed away in the heart like rose leaves in a drawer to sweeten ev-ery object around them and to bring hope to the weary-hearted.
+Kindness is stowed away in the heart like rose leaves in a drawer to sweeten every object around them and to bring hope to the weary-hearted.

-God's mercies are as cords to lead us to him; but our sins are as sharp swords that cut those cords.
+God's mercies are as cords to lead us to him; but our sins are as sharp swords that cut those cords

-Let us not fail to scatter along our pathway the seeds of kindness and sympathy.
+Let us not fail to scatter along our pathway the seeds of kindness, and sympathy.
 Some of them will doubtless perish; but if one only lives, it will perfume our steps, and rejoice our eyes.

-It has been beautifully said, that "the veil which covers the face of futurity is woven by the hand of mercy."
+It has been beautifully said, that the veil which covers the face of futurity is woven by the hand of mercy."

-Deal gently with those who stray.
+Deal gently with those who strag.
 Draw back by love and persuasion.
 A kiss is worth a thousand kicks.
-A kind word is more valuable to the lost than a mine of gold
+A kind word is more valuable to the lost than a mine of,